sathomas/jsDataV.is/src/text/ch8/05-routes.md

 For our simple app, that's all we have to do to handle browsing histories.
 Backbone.js takes care of everything else.

-> Support for multiple URLs will probably require some configuration of your web server.
-More specifically, you'll want the server to map all URLs to the same `index.html` file.
+> Support for multiple <span class="smcp">URL</span>s will probably require some configuration of your web server.
+More specifically, you'll want the server to map all <span class="smcp">URL</span>s to the same `index.html` file.
 The details of this configuration depend on the web server technology.
 With open source apache servers, the `.htaccess` file can define the mapping.

 ### Step 2: Support Run Models Outside of Any Collection

 Unfortunately, if we try to use the code above with our existing Run model, we'll run into some problems.
 First among them is the fact that our Run model relies on its parent collection.
 It finds the authorization token, for example, using `this.collection.settings.authorization_token`.
-When the browser goes directly to the URL for a specific run, however, there won't be a collection.
+When the browser goes directly to the <span class="smcp">URL</span> for a specific run, however, there won't be a collection.
 We can fix by providing the token to the Run model when we create it.
 We can also make its value an option passed to the router on creation.
 Here's the code that results.

 ``` {.javascript .numberLines}
 Running.Routers.App = Backbone.Router.extend({